By Megan Slack

 July's Flower of the Month: Silk flowers combined with dried stems for a painterly look

 We can trace some of the most glorious memories of the year to July.
 The month oozes a certain sun-drenched ambiance that bursts with moments of multi-colored hues.
 Many of these organic tones stem from flowers that are in full bloom throughout the month, meaning our lives are filled with blossoms in the most unexpected of places.
 It is, therefore, only inevitable that we would want to preserve this time and enjoy it at a later date.
 But what if it was possible to pause time?

-H&G's July Flower of the Month, dried and silk flowers, promote us to freeze July's blooms in all their glory, meaning they are among the top house plants this July – and for many months ahead.
+H&G's July Flower of the Month, dried and silk flowers, promote us to freeze July's blooms in all their glory, meaning they are among the most beautiful flowers in July – and for many months ahead.
 But don't just take our word for it.
 Floral designer Frida Kim loves to combine silk and dried flowers to create a long-lasting display and is responsible for the curation below.

 'Silk flowers almost look real and can be kept for up to six months.
 I love dried flowers, too, and I think the trend for them will continue as they're sustainable and can be used throughout the seasons,' Frida shares.

 How should we bring dried and silk flowers into our homes?

 This arrangement – taking its cue from blooms fracking our gardens now – has the quality of a still life.
 The composition, which features roses, ranunculus, dried grasses, and rosehips, highlights a mix of pink and plum shades, creating depth and warmth, and emphasizes the texture of each petal and leaf.
 'Inspiration for this display comes from the room,' she says.
 'It's important to connect an arrangement with the space,' Frida adds.